PETS AT HOME GROUP PLC (THE “COMPANY”)

 (i) the need to attract, retain and motivate executive management of the quality required to run the Company successfully;

-(d) on behalf of the Board and within the terms of the agreed policy approve, in consultation with the Chairman of the Board and/or the Chief Executive as appropriate, the individual remuneration packages and terms and conditions of service contracts of the Chairman of the Board, each Executive Director and other members of the executive management who have either a base salary of above £200,000 or are within a designated band which requires approval.
+(d) on behalf of the Board and within the terms of the agreed policy approve, in consultation with the Chair of the Board and/or the Chief Executive as appropriate, the individual remuneration packages and terms and conditions of service contracts of the Chair of the Board, each Executive Director and the senior management of the Company, who for this purpose are the Group Executive Management Team and the Company Secretary, in accordance with the Corporate Governance Code 2018. .
 Such approval to include, where appropriate, bonuses, incentive payments, share options or other share awards, pension arrangements, other benefits and any payments made on termination of employment (ensuring that contractual terms on termination, and any payments made, are fair to the individual and the Company, that failure is not rewarded and that the duty to mitigate loss is fully recognised);